Kava: Traditional preparation

-Kava is consumed in various ways throughout the Pacific Ocean cultures of Polynesia, Vanuatu, Melanesia and some parts of Micronesia and Australia.
-Traditionally, it is prepared by either chewing, grinding or pounding the roots of the kava plant.
-Grinding is done by hand against a cone-shaped block of dead coral; the hand forms a mortar and the coral a pestle.
-The ground root/bark is combined with only a little water, as the fresh root releases moisture during grinding.
-Pounding is done in a large stone with a small log.
-The product is then added to cold water and consumed as quickly as possible.
+The traditional kava beverage is prepared through aqueous extraction of the fresh or dried roots of the Piper methysticum plant.
+When using fresh roots, the outer layer is typically peeled before the root is either chewed or mechanically ground into a fine, fibrous pulp, which is then mixed with water.
+For dried roots, the material is finely ground, placed in a porous cloth, and infused in water.
+The resulting brew is usually consumed immediately after preparation, often from a communal bowl.

-The extract is an emulsion of kavalactone droplets in starch and buttermilk.
-The taste is slightly pungent, while the distinctive aroma depends on whether it was prepared from dry or fresh plant, and on the variety.
-The colour is grey to tan to opaque greenish.
+Traditional and recreational preparation of kava beverage involves macerating, grinding, or pounding fresh or dried rhizome/root (1.0–1.5 g) and mixing it with water or coconut milk (100–150 mL) to form an emulsion, which is then agitated and strained through cloth or bark filters into a communal bowl.
+The resulting drink is grey and slightly pungent, with fresh rhizome/root producing a stronger and more complex beverage than dried forms due to the retention of volatile compounds.
+In Vanuatu, fresh root is commonly used, while in non-Pacific countries, kava is typically prepared from dried root powder soaked in water (about one tablespoon per cup) for 30 minutes before straining.
+On Pohnpei in Micronesia, preparation also includes mixing the kava root with the fibrous bark of Hibiscus tiliaceus before pressing.

-Kava prepared as described above is much more potent than processed kava.
 Chewing produces the strongest effect because it produces the finest particles.
-Fresh, undried kava produces a stronger beverage than dry kava.
 The strength also depends on the species and techniques of cultivation.

 In Vanuatu, a strong kava drink is normally followed by a hot meal or tea.
-The meal traditionally follows some time after the drink so the psychoactives are absorbed into the bloodstream more quickly.
+The meal traditionally follows some time after the drink so that the psychoactives are absorbed into the bloodstream more quickly.
 Traditionally, no flavoring is added.

 In Papua New Guinea, the locals in Madang province refer to their kava as waild koniak ("wild cognac" in English).

-Fijians commonly share a drink called grog made by pounding sun-dried kava root into a fine powder, straining and mixing it with cold water.
+Fijians commonly share a drink called grog, made by pounding sun-dried kava root into a fine powder, straining and mixing it with cold water.
 Traditionally, grog is drunk from the shorn half-shell of a coconut, called a bilo.
-Grog is very popular in Fiji, especially among young men, and often brings people together for storytelling and socializing.
-Drinking grog for a few hours brings a numbing and relaxing effect to the drinker; grog also numbs the tongue and grog drinking typically is followed by a "chaser" or sweet or spicy snack to follow a bilo.
+Grog is commonly used in Fiji, especially among young men, and often brings people together for storytelling and socializing.
+Drinking grog for a few hours brings a numbing and relaxing effect to the drinker; grog also numbs the tongue, and grog drinking typically is followed by a "chaser" or sweet or spicy snack to follow a bilo.